Last Updated on August 27, 2020

 Dialing in That Perfect Sear with GrillGrates:

 Sometimes we use both sides of GrillGrates on the same cook.
 Grill on the rails for most of the cook and finish on the flat side.
 Even 30 seconds on the flat side is a simple way to ramp up the Maillard reaction and overall sear.
+Read more about sear marks – it’s a matter of taste and style!

 These stuffed burgers grilled hot and fast on the raised rails allow the drippings to do their magic adding flavor and moisture.
 Finishing on the flat side adds a bit more crust and crunch.